Georgian Style Vs Colonial Style Homes (Easy Ways to Tell)

 Colonial style homes in American were inspired from Georgian style homes of England and are typically used to describe the same architecture style.

 Have you wondered what is the difference between Georgian and Colonial style home?
 If so, this post can help!
-When you read or hear a reference about a Georgian style home or Colonial style home in the US they are the same thing.
+When you read or hear a reference to a Georgian style home or Colonial style home in the US, they are the same thing.
 The terms are commonly used interchangeably.

 What is a Georgian Style Home?

 Homes built from the 1700s to the early 1800s are typically referred to as Georgian when referencing British architecture.
 Georgian architecture is the name used in most English-speaking countries that were built during the time period mentioned above.
 This style of home got its name from when King George I was ruling and is when this design style rose in popularity.

 Across the globe, the U.S. who was still then a colony of England, known as British America.
 Basically, what was a favorite in Britain was the same as America, including its buildings.

 Georgian is well known for its symmetry, classic details and was the most popular style throughout the 18th century.
 This style was inspired by the aesthetic designs of the Italian Renaissance and Ancient Rome and the desire for more formal buildings.

 - Made wide with the highest point in the center of the home

 - Door in the center with symmetrical windows